 As a scholar, Berta focuses on celebrity culture and the role of the performer in creating musical works.
 Her other area of specialization is music editorship and source studies in the digital age.
 Her monograph Kitty Clive, or The Fair Songster(2019) is a bold re-reading of Clive's music as a medium of the singer-actor's onstage artistry.

 Berta's 2020 edition for Bärenreiter of the 1762 pastiche opera Love in a Village is the first-ever critical hybrid score – that is, a bound publication with notes and digitized primary sources online – of an English work.
 Pursuing her interest in lost and marginalised voices, Berta has most recently been researching, writing and presenting on pre-1800 transatlantic Black music.

-Berta is a member of the Handel Institute Council and, from January 2020, co-editor of Music & Letters.
+Berta is a critic for BBC Music Magazine and a regular guest on BBC Radio 3, as well as a member of the Handel Institute Council and co-editor of Music & Letters.

 Areas of supervision

 Berta supervises studies that consider how performers' creative practices shape scores, conventions and reception.
 While specialising in eighteenth-century subjects, she has advised on topics ranging from Early Modern Florentine nunneries to 20th-century Serbian art song.
 She welcomes hearing about possible topics for supervision from nascent doctoral students.